In a nutshell

 - You need to become absorbed in the finance world.
 Start reading the Financial Times or the City pages in a broadsheet newspaper for a taster.

-- Credit rating agency Fitch predicts that sovereign debt held by EU banks will increase significantly as a result of the pandemic, with central governments scrambling to cover losses in the private sector.
+- Credit rating agency Fitch predicted that sovereign debt held by EU banks would increase significantly as a result of the pandemic and the war in Ukraine, with central governments scrambling to cover losses in the private sector.
 This is likely to remain the case in the coming years, as alleviating the debt more quickly would require harsh austerity measures or potentially unpopular tax rises.